jeff-saupe/ScheduleCleaner/README.md

 ## 📖 Usage
 There are two ways to use the **Schedule Cleaner**.

-### Option 1: Generate a local .ics file via Command Line
-Download and start **run.bat** from the releases or execute the JAR via command line:

-`java -jar ScheduleCleaner.jar`

-The generated .ics file can be imported to your desired calendar application.

-### Option 2: Import or download the schedule via URL
+### Option 1: Import or download the schedule via URL
 Adding the URL to your calendar application allows **live updates** on changes.

 1. Within your calendar application, locate the settings where you can add a calendar by URL. <br>